A few general notes about photos:

 can scan your slides using Kodak PhotoCD technology and

-put them on a CD.
-This produces a very high quality digital
+will then put them on a CD for you.
+This method produces a very high quality digital

 batch convert PCD files to JPEG files, and is the program